-Staff and students at Gordon Bell are supported by the services of the Clinical Support Services (C.S.S.).
-The CSS provides the school with expert support in Psychology, Social Work, Speech and Language, Hearing, and Reading.
-The involvement of these specialists takes place only with the full consent and knowledge of the parent/guardian of the student.
+Staff and students at Gordon Bell are supported by the Clinical Support Services (C.S.S.) team.

+The CSS team provides the school with expert support in Psychology, Social Work, Speech and Language, Hearing, and Reading.
+The involvement of these specialists takes place only with the full consent and knowledge of the student's parent/guardian.